 Google My Business For Video Producers

 You can learn how to claim your own Google business listing on Google maps or you can, like I did, hire an SEO specialist.
 I choose the latter because with two different audiences on the same website, I needed a smart strategy.
 And because Google changes the SEO game often.
 After I parted company with my first SEO guy, I asked the director of a local marketing association for recommendations.
-I met with Mark and hired him.
+That’s how I found Mark and hired him.
 I’ve been happy with the results so far.

 Local SEO is just one of the promotional tactics I’ve been using.
 The others include targeted newspaper advertising, direct mail, yard signs and more.
 I’ve been documenting the results in the new version of Start Your Own Video Duplication and Transfer Business.
 The new version will be ready soon and will be sent free to everyone who has purchased this ebook anytime in the last year.